Dayani-Hewawasam/Dayani-Hewawasam/README.md

 ## 🌟 Welcome to My GitHub Profile!

 I’m an undergraduate student at the **Faculty of Engineering, University of Ruhuna**, pursuing a degree in **Computer Engineering**.
-My passion lies in **frontend development**, where I focus on crafting intuitive, visually appealing, and user-friendly interfaces that enhance the overall user experience.
+My passion lies in **fullstack development**, where I focus on crafting intuitive, visually appealing, and user-friendly interfaces that enhance the overall user experience.

 ---